-6.2 Information from AEDL files
+6.2 Information from AEDL files\

 In some cases, it is necessary to obtain information from the loaded AEDL files.
 This and the next sections are marked as advanced because knowledge of AEDL is required, i.e., the reader should be familiar with Part II of the manual.
-Very basic information is supplied with
+The file name of an AEDL file can be retrived with and the references to be cited with